Geithner pressed British regulators in 2008 on Libor

 It recommended the British Bankers' Association require that auditors for banks reporting their borrowing costs for the calculation of Libor attest to the accuracy of their rates.

-Barclays agreed to pay fines of $453 million in a settlement with U.S. and British officials.
+Barclays agreed to pay fines of $453 million (293 million pounds) in a settlement with U.S. and British officials.
 Libor is used for $550 trillion of interest rate derivatives contracts, and influences rates from mortgages to student loans to credit cards.

 The scandal so far has been mostly confined to London, with public outcry that regulation in Britain was lax.
 But concern has grown about the wider impact on consumers and the involvement of U.S. regulators.